CHTC/Articles/2023-04-24-CHTC-Philosophy.md

 image:
 path: "https://raw.githubusercontent.com/CHTC/Articles/main/images/chtc-philosophy-server.jpg"
-alt: Image of a server room by Elias from Pixabay.
+alt: Image of the CHTC server room.

 description: |
     HTCondor Core Developer Greg Thain spoke to UW faculty and researchers about research computing and the missions and goals of the Center for High Throughput Computing (CHTC).